 Cornell's residence halls are more than places to sleep, and so there are a lot of opportunities to get involved.
 From social events to paid employment, you're sure to find something that interests you.

 Resident assistants (RAs) offer a variety of programs and activities for students to meet and interact.
 Some of these are informal "skill-based" sessions (like how to do laundry or how to register for classes).
-Others involve our campus partners, like encouraging residents to attend a Performing Arts & Activities Council event, getting residents of a floor or hall to to participate in the Intramural program or giving back to the community as residents participate in one of our many service programs.
+Others involve our campus partners, like encouraging residents to attend a Performing Arts & Activities Council event, getting residents to participate in the Intramural program or giving back to the community as residents participate in one of our many service programs.
+Residence Life also offers the "NOW Series", showcasing student, faculty and staff talents while also highlighting the recently renovated spaces in our first-year halls; learn more about the NOW Series.

 If you're interested in joining organizations that plan programs and activities for the residence halls, that create policies, or that will help you gain experience with public speaking, budget management, or running a meeting, then we encourage you to look at what Residence Life offers.